AxiomExergy/influx-client/README.md

 data = client.select_where('mydatabase', 'mymeasurement', where='time > 0', limit=1)

 # You can clean up after yourself, for example in testing environments
+client.drop_measurement('mymeasurement', 'mydatabase')

+# You can also drop the entire database, if necessary
 client.drop_database('mydatabase')

 # Subsequent client creation will give the same instance